- Types of Eczema

 Read more about hand eczema symptoms, triggers and types of treatment.

-Neurodermatitis is also known as lichen simplex chronicus.
-It is an itchy skin disease that is similar to atopic dermatitis.
-People with neurodermatitis tend to get thick, scaly patches on their skin as a result of too much rubbing and scratching of the area.
+Lichen simplex chronicus (lie-KEN SIM-plex kronik-CUS) is an itchy skin disease that is similar to atopic dermatitis.
+People with lichen simplex chronicus tend to get thick, scaly patches on their skin as a result of too much rubbing and scratching of the area.

-Read more about neurodermatitis symptoms, triggers and types of treatment.
+Read more about lichen simplex chronicus symptoms, triggers and types of treatment.

 Some symptoms of nummular eczema include: